Parabolic Position Encoding: Vision-Centric, Principled, Extrapolatable, General: Abstract

 \section{Abstract}

 We propose Parabolic Position Encoding (PaPE), a parabola-based position encoding for vision modalities in attention-based architectures.
-Given a set of vision tokens---such as images, point clouds, videos, or event camera streams---our objective is to encode their positions while accounting for the characteristics of vision modalities.
+Given a set of vision tokens---such as from videos, event camera streams, images, or point clouds---our objective is to encode their positions while accounting for the characteristics of vision modalities.
 Prior works have largely extended position encodings from 1D-sequences in language to nD-structures in vision, but only with partial account of vision characteristics.
 We address this gap by designing PaPE from principles distilled from prior work: translation invariance, rotation invariance (PaPE-RI), distance decay, directionality, and context awareness.
-We evaluate PaPE on 8 datasets that span 4 modalities.
-We find that either PaPE or PaPE-RI achieves the top performance on 7 out of 8 datasets.
-Extrapolation experiments on ImageNet-1K show that PaPE extrapolates remarkably well, improving in absolute terms by up to 10.5\% over the next-best position encoding.
-Code is available at \href{https://github.com/DTU-PAS/parabolic-position-encoding}{this URL}.
+Extrapolation experiments on ImageNet-1K show how PaPE extrapolates remarkably well, improving in absolute terms by up to 10.5\% over the next-best encoding.
+Generality experiments on 8 datasets across 4 modalities show that PaPE is a general vision position encoding, as PaPE matches the best baseline on 5 datasets and exceeds all on 2 datasets. \footnote{Code is available at \href{https://github.com/DTU-PAS/parabolic-position-encoding}{https://github.com/DTU-PAS/parabolic-position-encoding}}